testcontainers/testcontainers-java/docs/usage/docker_compose.md

 file in other contexts.

 Instead, Testcontainers will spin up a small 'ambassador' container for every exposed service port, which will proxy between the Compose-managed container and a port that's accessible to your tests.
+This is done using a separate, minimal container that runs HAProxy in TCP proxying mode.

 ## Accessing a container from tests